ananthakrishnan3/ananthakrishnan3.github.io/_pages/about.md

 <br>

-I am 3rd year undergrad in **Information Technology** at the [Adi Shankara Institute](http://www.adishankara.ac.in/), Kerala, India.
+I am 3rd year undergrad in **Electronics and Communication engineering** at the [Adi Shankara Institute](http://www.adishankara.ac.in/), Kerala, India.
 I am also doing my **Certified Ethical Hacking** at the moment.
 What inspires me is the vast amount of information and the how-to's which led me here.
 My efforts greatly goes into programming, researching about cybersecurity.
-Currently into **Web Application Security**.
-Other than this probably you'll be seeing me listen to music or watch some inspiring movies.
+Currently into **System Security** and **Network Security**.
+Other than this probably you'll be seeing me filling my Blog(https://greycanis.blogspot.com) or watching some inspiring movies.